Abhilashup/Football-Analytics-And-Visualizations/README.md

 # Football-Analytics

-This contains the analysis of football players using  Tableau
+This contains the analysis of football players using  Tableau  as well as Matplotlib, Seaborn and mplsoccer.

 # Acknowledgements